-All patients who submitted questionnaire responses indicated that they felt that the service is well led and indicated that they were very satisfied with this aspect of the service.
-The following comment was provided:
+All of the patients who submitted questionnaire responses indicated that they felt that the service is well led.
+Four patients indicated they were very satisfied with this aspect of the service and three indicated they were satisfied.
+No comments were included in submitted questionnaire responses.